Phone-Metal/Awesome-Best-Blogs/README.md

 ## About :

+Don't waste time searching the web for interesting blogs or tutorials, because this list is for you.
-Don't Waste Time Searching The Web For Interesting Blogs Or Tutorials,Since This List Did It For You, A Unique Honest List Of Best Blogs & Informative Content Around The Web, Handpicked.
+Fall In Love With Blogs With The Assistance Of This Unique Unbiased List Of Best Blogs & Insightful Contents Across The Globe, Handpicked.
 ## License :

 [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/FAQ/)